Skip to the main content.

 Make Your Website ADA Compliant

-By putting the above practices into place when developing websites, you not only mitigate the risks of legal ramifications, but you also tap into a market of a previously missed market - increasing traffic, SEO rankings, and profits.
+By putting the above practices into place when developing websites, you not only mitigate the risks of legal ramifications, but you also tap into a market of a previously missed market - increasing traffic, increasing SEO rankings, and profits.

 Because staying compliant is an ongoing commitment and requires monthly management, Vested has partnered with an automated accessWidget to cut compliance costs and make web accessibility possible for users with all disabilities.